 The Best Nachos in Toronto

-Located in Bloor West Village, Bryden's serves “The Best Damn Nachos” ($8.95/$11.95) that start with a foundation of multi-coloured tortilla chips topped with tomatoes and jalapeños, and crowned with melted mozza and cheddar.
-Guac, salsa and sour cream are included on the side, or add blackened chicken, pulled pork or spiced beef for $3 to cover all the essential food groups.
+This Bloor West Village bar claims to serve “The Best Damn Nachos."
+Here the plate is piled high with tri-coloured chips then loaded to the max with diced tomatoes, jalapeños, melted mozza and cheddar.
+Guac, salsa and sour cream are included on the side, while add ons include blackened chicken, pulled pork and spiced beef.
 More »

 This public house on The Esplanade melts Monterey Jack and cheddar over corn tortillas then dresses the dish up with jalapeños, diced tomato and scallions.
 You can add pulled pork, chicken, bacon and guac' for a fee, while alternate variations include the nachomari (built on a bed of crispy calamari).
 More »

 Veggie nachos are the standard on the menu at this popular Little Italy cafe and grill.
 Tortilla chips layered with veggie chili, a cheddar-Monterey Jack cheese blend, salsa and hot peppers are the foundation.
 Meat-eaters can always beef it up with chicken and/or steak.
 More »